-Well, there are funnier, bizarre or downright weird experiences that travelers have faced while passing through different countries.
+Well, there are funnier, bizarre, strange, or downright weird experiences that travelers have faced while passing through different countries.
 Let’s start with boobs for example.
 Amy from Two Drifters will tell you more.

 “Are those real?”
 Regarding my boobs.